Cost of Living in Tennessee [2025]

 Tennessee Museums

-Summers in Tennessee can be very hot and humid, which is not ideal for outdoor activities.
-You can cool off by checking out one of the countless museums the state has to offer.
+Summers in Tennessee can be extremely hot and humid, making outdoor activities less ideal.
+You can cool off by exploring one of the many museums the state has to offer.
 With something to offer everyone, you can enjoy a museum solo, on a date, or with the whole family.
 Some of the admission prices of the most popular museums in the state include:

 • Musicians Hall of Fame and Museum in Nashville: $28